ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication/README.md

 ### Run the iOS app
 Now you can run the iOS application in your iOS emulator or on a physical device.

 When you run the application, you will see a single view application with a **PING BLUEMIX** button.
 When you click this button the application tests a connection from the client to a protected resource in the backend Bluemix application.
 Because this is a protected resource, the authentication process will begin.
-Login to the authentication service (Facebook in this example).
+Log in to the authentication service (Facebook in this example).
 The application will then display if the connection was successful or unsuccessful.
 In the unsuccessful state, an error is displayed in the application and the output to the Xcode console.

-**Note:** Inside the **ViewController**, a GET request is made to a protected resource in the Node.js runtime on Bluemix.
+>**Note:** Inside the **ViewController**, a GET request is made to a protected resource in the Node.js runtime on Bluemix.
 This code has been provided in the MobileFirst Services Starter boilerplate.
 The Node.js code provided in this boilerplate must be present in order for the sample to work as expected.

 **Note:** This application runs on the latest version of XCode (V7.0).
 You might need to modify the application for Application Transport Security (ATS) changes made in iOS 9.
 For more information, see the following blog entry: [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/).